 Balm of Gilead Care

 Balm of Gilead is a hardy, deciduous tree that is very easy to grow.
-It prefers moist, cool soil in a location near water sources.
+A member of the Salicaceae family like its cousin the willow tree, Balm of Gilead prefers moist, cool soil in a location near water sources.
 Because of the tree's fast growth and large size, this hybrid species should be planted away from buildings.

 These trees do not require much attention other than watering.
 They are generally problem-free, though they may struggle with bacterial canker and poplar or willow borers.